Get ready to read some Sonicare toothbrush reviews so you can make an informed decision for your oral hygiene.

 “Love these!
 Got a great buy on an older model several years ago, and it was time to replace.
 Got this at a really good price for a solid, reliable toothbrush.
 Considered the one with the quarter timer, but I'm pretty good about not needing an alarm to tell me to brush my other teeth so it wasn't worth the extra few bucks.”

 All three of these toothbrushes receive a majority of 5-star reviews on Amazon.
 A look at 3-star reviews is mostly people who aren't impressed with the quality for the price, and 1-star reviews were overwhelmingly faulty products.
 If you do receive a toothbrush that stops working soon after purchasing it, you should be able to return it and receive a new one at no additional cost.

 Other sonic toothbrush reviews

-Obviously, Sonicare is not the only sonic toothbrush out there, in fact, there are many great brands on the market today.
-Here's a brief summary of just some of the best alternatives to Sonicare.
+Obviously, the Philips Sonicare is not the only sonic toothbrush out there, in fact, there are many great brands on the market today.
+Here's a brief summary of just some of the best alternatives to Sonicare toothbrushes

-The CariPRO sonic toothbrush by Smile Brilliant is a great mid-range alternative to Sonicare that gives you arguably better value for the price.
+The CariPRO sonic toothbrush by Smile Brilliant is a great mid-range alternative to the Philips Sonicare toothbrush that gives you arguably better value for the price.
 This toothbrush has everything you need for an optimally healthy smile.
 Its features include:

 - 40,000 vibrations per minute to decrease stains and eliminate plaque from teeth